StevenPG/streams-neo4j-generator/README.md

 Create a local Pyenv using `python -m venv .venv` and `source .venv/bin/activate` on OSX

+### Testing URLs

+The recommended method for testing JSON served at a URL, is running a local python server using `python3 -m http.server` and serving test json files at a known location, configured in the .ini file.

 #### Docker

     docker run --publish=7474:7474 --publish=7687:7687 neo4j